Aloo Gosht – Pakistani Beef and Potato Stew

 - 1/2 tsp coriander

-Now turn up the stove and add in the meat.
-Stir to get nicely coated, and then stir-fry until the meat is browned.
-Once that’s done, add in a cup or two of water – enough to cover the meat.
-Bring to a boil, cover, and let simmer until the meat is tender, probably 20-30 minutes.
+Once that’s done, add just enough to cover the meat.
+Bring to a boil, and let simmer until the meat is tender, probably 20-30 minutes.
 Stir regularly and add more water if it seems to dry out.

-Home stretch ~ add in the potatoes, and enough water to cover.
-Bring that back up into a simmer and let go until the potatoes are easy to poke with a fork.
-While it’s cooking, add more water as necessary depending on how thick the sauce you want is (we like a thick stew, but some folks like it more soupy).
+Home stretch ~ add in the potatoes.
+Hopefully there’s enough liquid in the pot.
+If not enough water to barely cover everything.
+It’s okay if bits stick out above the surface a little..
+Bring that back up into a simmer and let go (stirring regularly) until the potatoes are easy to poke with a fork.